-Prerequisites: PHM 436, PHM 416/426, PHM 513/513L Corequisite: PHM523 courses in biomechanics, palpation, physiotherapy and orthopedics.
+This series of lab courses refines, integrates, and expands upon the concepts and procedures of previous courses in biomechanics, palpation, physiotherapy and orthopedics.
 Students learn to assess and treat soft tissue and joint dysfunctions using gentle, effective and efficient manual techniques.
 These techniques are drawn from naturopathic, osteopathic, chiropractic and physical therapy sources, and are based on the most advanced models and understanding of soft-tissue and joint dysfunctions.
 Students learn by assessing and treating each other during guided hands-on practice with an emphasis on safety.
 Critical clinical thinking is emphasized through case presentations, history-taking, physical examination procedures, and by formulating a working diagnosis and differential diagnosis.
 Treatment is addressed from the perspective of integrating naturopathic therapeutic modalities including manual structural approaches, botanicals, homeopathy, nutrition and therapeutic exercise.
 This series of labs addresses naturopathic manipulative therapeutics and orthopedics on a regional basis.